Algebraic cycles on quadric sections of cubics in P^4 under the action of symplectomorphisms: Notation and terminology

 \section{Notation and terminology}

+Throughout the paper we work over $\CC $.
+By default, $H^*(-,A)$ are the Betti cohomology with coefficients $A=\ZZ $, $\QQ $ or $\CC $.
 The Chow groups will be with coefficients in $\ZZ $.
-For any quasi-projective variety $X$ over a field $k$, and for any positive integer $q$, let $CH_q(X)$ be the Chow group of dimension $q$ algebraic cycles modulo rational equivalence on $X$.
+For any quasi-projective variety $X$ over $\CC $, and for any positive integer $q$, let $CH_q(X)$ be the Chow group of dimension $q$ algebraic cycles modulo rational equivalence on $X$.
 If $X$ is equidimensional of dimension $d$ then the group $CH_q(X)$ will be often denoted by $CH^p(X)$, where $p=d-q$.
-Our main object of study will be the subgroups $A^q(X)\subset CH_q(X)$ generated by cycles algebraically equivalent to zero on $X$.
-When needed working with coefficients in $\QQ $, we will be using the notation $CH^p_{\QQ }(X)$, $A^p_{\QQ }(X)$, etc.
+Our main object of study will be the subgroups $A^p(X)\subset CH^p(X)$ generated by cycles algebraically equivalent to zero on $X$.

-Throughout the paper we work over an algebraically closed field $k$ of zero characteristic, which often will be embedded into $\CC $, or over the function fields of algebraic varieties defined over $k$.
-If $k$ is a subfield in $\CC $, by default, the cohomology groups $H^*(-,A)$ are the Betti cohomology with coefficients $A=\ZZ $, $\QQ $ or $\CC $.
-Otherwise, we use \'etale cohomology groups, which will be then mentioned separately.